PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The quantized-post module no longer repeats one precondition, callback, and `PassSpec` block per family.
 A single ordered table now owns family name, statistics key, and priority; stable pass IDs, callbacks, preconditions, and default metrics are derived from it.
-A common wrapper also maps shared float plans into `_QuantizedInputPlan`.
-The refactor reduced the module from 1,549 to 1,126 lines while preserving all thirteen quantized family IDs and their order.
+Shared float-plan resolution also uses two maps: one for the common resolver signature and one for resolvers requiring public tensor names.
+A single adapter applies the explicit Dequantize rank and Slice/Split post-adapter guards before mapping the result into `_QuantizedInputPlan`.
+Add remains separate because it recursively validates bounded leaf plans.
+The staged refactor reduced the module from 1,549 to 994 lines while preserving all thirteen quantized family IDs and their order.

 Candidate input acceptance now has a parallel immutable contract per family: allowed/required kinds, minimum arity, exact counts, and shape-validation policy.
 A common validator replaces the thirteen count branches, and an import-time invariant prevents the pass and input-contract family sets from drifting.
-The current module is 1,134 lines, 415 below the original 1,549-line state.
+Resolver selection and whole-Concat input acceptance remain separate contracts, preventing family-specific graph guards from leaking back into the combination validator.

 The adjacent legacy ownership gate now builds action-kind counts once.
 Seven simple quantized family contracts declare only allowed and required kinds;